 - The Canadian government reports one in seven Canadians are disabled.

 - Statistics Canada says disabilities limit the daily activities of 3.8 million Canadians.

 - 3% of persons with disabilities use some kind of aid or assistive device: Stats Can

 - Accessibility News reports that in the next 10 years, seniors and people with disabilities will represent 20 to 25% of the Canadian recreation, retail, entertainment, workplace and housing marketplaces.

-For those with vision impairments, some businesses offer larger fonts or differing contrasts but through one of our recent projects, we realized that the challenges faced by the vision impaired community is much more complex … and the solutions require some very specialized skills to ensure you are providing a user-friendly experience that takes the online experience to the next level, whether you are sighted or not.
+For those with vision impairments, some businesses offer larger fonts or differing contrasts, but that’s not enough.
+The challenges faced by the vision impaired community are much more complex, and the solutions require some very specialized skills to ensure you are providing a user-friendly experience that takes the online experience to the next level, whether you are sighted or not.

 Some assistive devices, such as the screen reader software JAWS, allow the visually impaired to “read” a screen either with a text-to-speech output or by a refreshable Braille display.
 The software reads everything on the page which can become very repetitive and in many cases, doesn’t provide a great experience for the user.